google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 We can estimate the tree cover after the loss by subtracting them (you can also add tree gain if you have data).

-1. Use the defined tree cover and tree loss from the previous steps
+1. Use the derived tree cover and tree loss from the previous steps
-1. Create a new tree cover where the loss did not occur
+1. Create a new tree cover by removing the tree loss
-1. Apply the minimum area requirement (minimum canopy cover threshold is already applied by using the derived tree cover)
+1. Apply the minimum area requirement to the above tree cover (minimum canopy cover threshold is already applied by using the derived tree cover)
-1. Quantify the above tree over area
+1. Quantify the tree over area (ha)

 ## Land use categories